Three Wishes (Singaporean TV series): Plot

-Yaozong thinks that life has changed for the better, until he finds out that his wife, Zeng Shanmei (Huang Biren), has contracted a terminal illness.
+Yaozong thinks that life has changed for the better, until he finds out that his wife, Zeng Shanmei, has contracted a terminal illness.
 He tells her not to worry as he will use his last wish on her.
-He tells her all about the 3 wishes and the mysterious old woman.
+He tells her all about the three wishes and the mysterious old woman.
 To his surprise, Shanmei tells him that she had arranged all these to give him confidence.
 She bribed the old woman to lie to Yaozong.
 She knew she had this illness all along but did not want him to worry.
 She thought of this plan, hoping that Yaozong and the family can continue living comfortably after she passes on.

-Yaozong is devastated to learn that his 3 wishes were fake.
+Yaozong is devastated to learn that his three wishes were fake.
 Nevertheless, he uses the third wish coin to wish that Shanmei will be cured.
 Miraculously, his wish came true.
 After Shanmei recovers, she wants him to believe that the miracles were not caused by pure luck so she arranges for him and the old woman to meet.
 When they eventually meet, Yaozong exclaims that the wishes were true!
 The old woman that Shanmei arranged to meet was not the one that Yaozong met in the park that night.

-When the mysterious old woman appears in front of Yaozong again, he gets greedy and request for 3 more wishes.
-She tells him that the previous 3 were given without asking for anything in return.
-However, if he were to ask for more wishes, the next 3 wishes will be granted in exchange for something else.
+When the mysterious old woman appears in front of Yaozong again, he gets greedy and request for three more wishes.
+She tells him that the previous three were given without asking for anything in return.
+However, if he were to ask for more wishes, the next three wishes will be granted in exchange for something else.
 The greater his wish, the greater the price he will have to pay.
-Nonetheless, he insists on getting the 3 wishes.
+Nonetheless, he insists on getting the three wishes.

 What price is Yaozong's family willing to pay for the wishes?
 Will Yaozong's family succeed in breaking this curse or be stuck in this never-ending chain reaction of unfortunate events?